-

 So why is self-care important for activating, opening, and healing your chakras?

-Each energy center is connected to specific emotional, physical, mental, and spiritual attributes.
-For instance, as we mentioned above, the root chakra is associated with security, stability, and strength.
+For instance, as mentioned above, the root chakra is associated with security, stability, and strength.
 Your sacral chakra, which is your second chakra, is associated with creativity, passion, joy, and prosperity.
 (You have more than seven chakras, but we tend to focus on the seven below as being your seven “main” energy centers.)

-In order to ensure your energy is flowing freely within you, it’s important to regularly check in with yourself.
 Has your creativity been stifled lately?
 Have you been engaging in too much work and not enough play?
 Is your sense of security shaken?
-Do you feel like you can speak your authentic truth?
-Do you feel connected to yourself, others, and the universe as a whole?
+Do you feel like you can’t speak your authentic truth?
+Do you feel disconnected from yourself, others, and the universe as a whole?

 Below, you’ll find self-care practices for each of your body’s energy centers.
 I’ve also included the balanced and imbalanced attributes for each of your main chakras.
 If you meet the balanced attributes, your energy is likely in a good place.
 But if you meet more of the imbalanced attributes, you may want to spend some extra time engaging in self-care practices associated with that energy center.